-They, together with my tall grandfather's clock, adorn various parts of my living room.
+They, together with my tall grandfather's clock, adorned various parts of my living room.

-When they collectively chime the quarter hours and then the hours, it's pretty nearly deafening.
+When they collectively chimed the quarter hours and then the hours, it was pretty nearly deafening.

 Sort of like living next to a set of very busy train tracks.